mkocztorz/data-scraper/README.md

 There is also \Mkocztorz\DataScraper\Html\SelectorProviderBase that helps to register and use the selectors.
 There is also a ready to use version \Mkocztorz\DataScraper\Std\SelectorProvider with the default Css selector registered.
 Most of the time, while working with data scraper, selector provider and selector objects will be transparent for you.
 The Std Extractor by default uses Std SelectorProvider.

 You may consider working with data scraper as 2 step job:

 1. Create a formula that describes where in the HTML is the data you want to scrape and what method should be used (e.g. is it element's text or attribute).

 2. Apply the formula created in step 1 to the HTML.

 You don't need to create the formula for every HTML you want so scrape.
-If for example you want to scrape a paginated list of items or user profiles then you only need to create the formula once and then apply it to every page of the results or user profile.
+If for example you want to scrape a paginated lists of items or user profiles then you only need to create the formula once and then apply it to every page of the results or user profile.

 ## Build in goodies
 ### Extraction Methods